The graphic tablet is one of the most necessary accessories in the graphic artist’s studio.

 Although the Cintiq models have a screen of their own, they are not “standalone tablets”.
 They need to be plugged in to your computer to work, and will use your computer’s resources to work.

-Therefore, they don’t need to be connected to your computer to be able to work with them.
+Therefore, It doesn’t need to be connected to your computer to work.
 It’s portable, easy to use, and allows you to draw on the go.

 What brand competes with Wacom?